 Jerome Perera General Psychologist and Clinical Psychologist RegistrarBPsySc, BA (Hons), MPsych (Clin)

 Jerome provides therapy to adolescents and adults.
 His special interest areas include Anxiety, Phobias, Depression, Borderline Personality Disorder, addiction, weight management, PTSD, gender and LGBTQIA+ mental health and issues of cultural origin.
 Jerome particularly enjoys working with people experiencing anxiety.
-Jerome works on Mondays and from Wednesday to Friday.
+Jerome works from Monday to Friday each week.

 Jerome says: “I use Cognitive Behavioural Therapy, Motivational interviewing, and Dialectical Behavioural Therapy to help clients develop an understanding of themselves and the patterns of difficulties that undermine their wellbeing.
 I derive a deep satisfaction from creating a safe and non-judgemental space where clients can analyse their thoughts, relationships, and lives as they aim to reach their mental health goals.”

 Liria Ropolo General PsychologistBSc (Hons), MPsych (Clinical), MAPS

 Liria provides therapy to adults.
 Her special interest areas include Anxiety, Depression, workplace and life stress, self-esteem and confidence, grief and loss, relationship issues, self-defeating thoughts and behaviours, life adjustments and Borderline Personality Disorder.
 Liria particularly enjoys working with Spanish-speaking people, university students and older adults.
 Liria works on Tuesday and Wednesday each week.